Whether your lawn is the size of a postage stamp or you own several acres of land, this article will help you find the best lawn mower for you.

 For many people, hover mowers have two main issues;

-Secondly, their grass collectors are generally quite small, many don’t come with them at all.
+- Their grass collectors are generally quite small, many don’t come with them at all.

 Cordless mowers bridge the gap between electric and petrol versions.

 They use electric power but have the freedom of petrol mowers because they’re not limited by a power cord.
+This means they’re a good choice for medium to large lawns.

 And similarly to cars, as battery technology improves, they’re becoming more and more popular.
-Especially as garden sizes get smaller.

 That said, you can buy extra batteries.